-Unemployment compensation benefits provided to Texas workers by the Texas Workforce Commission.
-The TWC provides temporary financial assistance for a worker who has been laid off or fired for a reason other than misconduct or quit a job for "good cause."
+Unemployment compensation benefits are provided to Texas workers by the Texas Workforce Commission.
+The TWC provides temporary financial assistance for a worker whose employer laid them off, fired them for a reason other than misconduct, or who quit a job for "good cause."
 An employee who has been fired from their job "for cause" (misconduct) is probably not eligible to collect unemployment.